radharamanlal/SDE/readme.md

     * `./resized_images/` will have the resized version.
     * `./watermarked/` will have the final, watermarked version.

+Demonstrating the Quality Attributes

+This project includes scripts to automatically demonstrate the architectural benefits.

+Before running any demo, make sure app.py (the Pump) is running in its own terminal!

+1. Demo: Performance (Scalability)

+This script proves the system gets faster as you add resources.

+python demo1.py

+The script will run a test with 1 filter, then a test with 3 filters, and print a report showing the speed-up.

+2. Demo: Availability (Fault Tolerance)

+This script proves the system is resilient to failure.
+It will start two filters, give them work, and then kill one to show the "spare" takes over.

+python demo2.py

+3. Demo: Modifiability (Walkthrough)

+This script is for blurring image which will be replace with any one filter (either image_resized.py, or water_mark.py) just replace any of the filter only name of filter to be changed no code chnage is required.

+python blur_filter.py

 ##  Future Improvements

 This project demonstrates the concept of pipe and filter, but a production-ready system would require significant effort in following aspects: